sanderhouttekier/uberquery/readme.md

 ## About

-Supercharge your mongoose queries with request query values or parameters allowing you to directly limt select, offset, filter or populate your mongoose query from the request.
+Uberquery supercharges your mongoose queries with the request query-parameters allowing you to directly limt select, offset, filter or populate your mongoose query from the request.